metrico/qryn-docs/docs/plugins.md

-# qryn plugins
+# 🔌 qryn plugins

-_Missing a LogQL function in qryn?
-No problem!_ Users can extend qryn-js functionality in in _no time_ using [qryn Plugins](https://github.com/metrico/qryn/tree/master/plugins)
+_Missing a LogQL function in qryn-js?
+No problem!_ Users can extend pipeline functionality in in _no time_ using [qryn Plugins](https://github.com/metrico/qryn/tree/master/plugins)
 Need to alias a complex query?
 Use macros to turn complex queries into easy to use queries

 ?> plugins are not yet available in the qryn:cloud version